 You are taking your first steps into waacking.
 You can recognize the four-on-the-floor disco beat and attempt the waack back (rotating the arm behind the shoulder with a sharp finish), but your arm trajectory is unstable and speed control is difficult.
 You imitate basic strike poses and begin to learn that waacking was born in the LGBTQ+ clubs of 1970s Los Angeles.

-Defines official HHI whacking battle judging criteria (attire, arm-feet coordination, floor work, full body control), used to calibrate battle and competition competency boundaries at Levels 4-6.
+Defines the official HHI whacking battle judging criteria (attire, arm-feet coordination, floor work, full body control), used as the authoritative basis for battle and competition competency boundaries at Levels 4-6.

-Incorporates waacking into the ISTD Street Dance syllabus as a formalized teaching framework, referenced for structuring foundational technique progression at Levels 1-3.
+Incorporates waacking into the ISTD Street Dance syllabus as a formalized teaching framework, referenced for structuring foundational technique proficiency boundaries at Levels 1-3.

-Systematically documents waacking fundamentals (Waack Back, Waack Forward, Double Waack) and historical context, referenced for designing Level 1-2 checklists and cultural context integration.
+Systematically documents waacking fundamentals (Waack Back, Waack Forward, Double Waack) and historical context, used as direct evidence for Level 1-2 checklist movement criteria and cultural context grounding.